knuckleswtf/scribe-docs/laravel/reference/10-config.md

 ### `static`
 Settings for the `static` type output.

 - `output_path`: Output folder.
-The HTML documentation, assets and Postman collection will be generated to this folder.
+The HTML documentation, assets and Postman collection will be placed in this folder.
+We recommend leaving this as `public/docs`, so people can access your docs through `<your-app>/docs`.

    Default: `"public/docs"`.